-- If you smoke, quit or at least cut down before surgery.
-People who don't smoke heal faster than people who smoke. - Stop drinking alcohol (liquor, beer and wine) at least 2 days before surgery. - Consult your surgeon about stopping Aspirin and blood thinners (including ibuprofen) prior to surgery. - If you get a fever, cold, wound or rash, call your doctor.
-Your surgery may need to be postponed. - During your visit with your PAT nurse, you will be told when to stop eating and drinking, including gum, mints, candy, and using chewing tobacco. - NOTHING to eat or drink after MIDNIGHT (including water) on unless otherwise indicated by your doctor.
-Take medications as directed on day of your surgery. - Ask your doctor about taking your regular medications, including diabetes and blood thinning medications. - Arrange for someone to pick you up from the hospital and stay with you for the first 12 hours after you go home. - No pets in bed one day before and two weeks after surgery.
+- If you smoke, vape, or use nicotine products, quit or at least cut down before surgery.
+People who don't smoke heal faster than people who smoke. - Stop drinking alcohol (liquor, beer and wine) at least 2 days before surgery. - Do not put anything in your mouth after midnight.
+Starting at midnight on before your surgery, no vaping, smoking, eating, drinking, gum, mints, candy, chewing tobacco, nicotine, cannabis, pouches, or products.
+Except: You may have clear water (non-carbonated, non-flavored) up until 2 hours before your arrival time.
+If you were provided a pre-op drink, please complete 2 hours before your arrival time. - Consult your surgeon about stopping Aspirin and blood thinners (including ibuprofen) prior to surgery. - If you get a fever, cold, wound or rash, call your doctor.
+Your surgery may need to be postponed. - During your visit with your PAT nurse, you will be told when to stop eating and drinking, including gum, mints, candy, and using chewing tobacco. - Ask your doctor about taking your regular medications, including diabetes and blood thinning medications. - Arrange for someone to pick you up from the hospital and stay with you for the first 12 hours after you go home. - No pets in bed one day before and two weeks after surgery.